-It’s not many companies who can claim that 2.5 billion people use their products on any given day, so there is no doubt that the global giant Unilever has some of the world’s most impressive brands, products and people.
-Boasting global turnover of almost €54 billion in 2017, developing and marketing over 400 brands in around 190 countries worldwide, we wanted to understand how they build loyalty at scale from a product perspective.
+Not many companies can claim that 2.5 billion people use their products on any given day, so there is no doubt that the global giant Unilever has some of the world’s most impressive brands, products and people.
+Boasting a global turnover of almost €54 billion in 2017, developing and marketing over 400 brands in around 190 countries worldwide, we wanted to understand how they build loyalty at scale from a product perspective.

 Shiv Sahgal, Foods and Refreshment Marketing Director, Unilever Malaysia